Kamil Čapkovič

 Kamil Čapkovič ([ˈkamil ˈtʂapkɔʋitʂ]; born 2 June 1986) is a professional Slovak tennis player.
 He was born in Michalovce, Slovak Republic.

 Career

+In 2000, Čapkovič dominated the U14 circuit in the Tennis Europe Junior Tour, winning titles in Arezzo, Livorno, and Nymburk, as well as the prestigious European Junior Championships at San Remo, in which he won the title in both the singles and doubles tournaments.
+In the latter, he was paired with fellow countryman Peter Miklusicak, and in the final, they beat Daniel Müller and Andreas Weber of Germany.
+He thus became just the third player to win both the singles and doubles tournaments in the U14 events, only after Johan Sjögren in 1977 and Florian Loddenkemper in 1984.

 Čapkovič has spent most of his time on the Futures and Challenger circuits, where he has won several Futures titles.